• Skip to primary navigation

 Jump to Recipe Print Recipe

-gluten free pumpkin muffins with chocolate drizzle on a baking rack
+Gluten free pumpkin muffins with chocolate drizzled over them on a baking rack.

 Why you will love this recipe:

-• These muffins freeze really well and are perfect for meal prep.
+• These paleo pumpkin muffins freeze really well and are perfect for meal prep.

 • Spices: ground cinnamon, nutmeg, cloves, allspice and sea salt – this combination of spices gives these muffins that perfect fall flavour.

-• Pumpkin puree – you can either make your own or use canned pumpkin.
-This is to add delicious pumpkin flavour and moisture to these muffins.
+• Pumpkin puree - you can either make your own or use canned pumpkin puree.
+This is to add the delicious pumpkin flavour and more moisture to these muffins.
+Just don't use pumpkin pie filling as it's too sweet.

 • Vanilla extract – to help enhance the delicious fall flavours of these muffins.

-Step three: next transfer the batter to the muffins cups, and fill until the batter is level with the tray.
+1. Step 3: Then transfer the batter to the muffin cups, and fill each cup until level with the tray.
+Bake for 30-35 minutes, until a toothpick inserted inside comes out clean.

 • If you don’t have a standing mixer you can mix the ingredients by hand using a whisk or spoon.